 To search for professionals in your area, enter your full postcode.
 You can then use the distance filter to increase the search area, depending on how far you are able to travel.

-Lots of counsellors and psychotherapists offer online and telephone counselling if you’d rather not see them face to face.
-To search for a counsellor or therapist offering these services, use our online and telephone searches.
+Lots of counsellors and psychotherapists offer online and telephone counselling if you’d rather not see them face to face – in fact, we have over 12,000 professionals listed on our site who offer these remote services.
+To search for an online counsellor, simply use our online and telephone searches.

 Search by topic